hjmegens/hjmegens.github.io/_posts/2021-11-04-Building-a-minimalistic-PDP11.md

 ---
 layout: post
-title: Building a minimalistic PDP-11
+title: A minimalistic PDP-11
 tags: [PDP-11, Qbus, electronics]
 ---

+Owning and maintaining '70s architecture minicomputers has many challenges.
+Of course, emulation of these old machines has many advantages, but there's just no substitute for the real deal.
+This post details a few steps creating a minimalistic, but working!, PDP-11 from vintage hardware.

+## Building a minimalistic PDP-11

 *This post is based on a series of posts at the Dutch Vintage Computer Collectors Mailing List (CVML), between October 16 and December 17, 2020*